Robert William Fisher: Theories and speculation

 The murders allegedly committed by Fisher and his subsequent disappearance have attracted significant attention, and numerous theories have spawned about what ultimately happened to him.
 Due in part to factors such as the length of time that has gone by since his disappearance, the small amount of money that Fisher is believed to have had with him, and the fact that he had spoken of ending his life before, there has been speculation that he committed suicide or died, probably somewhere in the wilderness where Mary's car was discovered, and that the body was never found.
 Others disagree and maintain that he most likely survived.
 It is thought that he may have started a new life under an assumed identity.
 In that case, he may have died after years as a fugitive without his remains being identified.

 If Fisher did survive, it is thought that he may have hitchhiked out of the area or had aid from an accomplice.
 There is a theory that Fisher may have used his survival skills to continue living in the wilderness near Payson where his wife's car was discovered, although police and survival experts are skeptical due to the difficulty of finding food and shelter in that environment as well as the fact that no evidence has ever emerged of someone living in the woods in that area.
 "He could be living in a small town, where he gets paid cash and he works as a handyman," said Detective John Heinzelman.
 "Or he could be in a big city and blend in."
-It was postulated that Fisher may have crossed the southern United States border; a hostile encounter occurred in Guatemala in 2009 between tourists and a man said to resemble Fisher.
+It was postulated that Fisher may have crossed the southern United States border.
 Fisher's disappearance took place before the September 11 attacks.
 With border security being more lax at that time than it would later become, police have considered this a reasonable possibility.
+A hostile encounter occurred in Guatemala in 2009 between tourists and a man said to resemble Fisher.
 Police have speculated that Fisher may have started a new family, and have cited the fear that he might eventually decide to leave and annihilate that family like he did his original family as one of their chief reasons for continuing to search for him.
 Some police have however conceded that they may never learn what happened to Fisher.
 "Maybe this is the best we have, knowing he did it, and never finding him again," said Heintzelman.

 FBI agent Bob Caldwell's sense of his personality and habits is that he is "arrogant.
 He's cocky.
 He's a know-it-all...and a loner."
 Fisher has been known to chew tobacco and favors the Copenhagen brand.
 His look has been described as average, but he sometimes walks in an odd, erect manner with his chest out due to a back problem stemming from the injury that he suffered as a firefighter, and is an avid hunter and fisherman.
 Fisher is considered armed and extremely dangerous and has ties to Florida and New Mexico.